-services and improves long-term employment outcomes for individuals receiving assistance.
+The one-stop delivery system brings together workforce development, educational, and other human resource services in a seamless customer-focused delivery network that enhances access to the programs' services and improves long-term employment outcomes for individuals receiving assistance.
 One-stop partners administer separately funded programs as a set of integrated streamlined services to customers.
-20 CFR § 678.300(a)
+Reference 20 CFR § 678.300(a)